How do you motivate yourself?

 Her talk got me thinking, but perhaps not as she intended.

-What if the problem is, instead, insufficient motivation for the things we would prefer to do?
+What if the problem is, instead, or also, insufficient motivation for the things we would prefer to do?

 So, the question to explore today is: How to manage motivation?
 What has worked for me in the past?
 What has worked for you in the past?

-When the teacher says an assignment is due, there are two choices – leave the class or complete the assignment.
+When the teacher says an assignment is due, there are two choices.
+We can either leave the class or complete the assignment.
 We’ve already invested in the class, so the assignment will probably be completed.

 I just love learning new stuff, which makes taking classes an easy win in the motivation stakes.